j1shnu/goss/docs/gossfile.md

     versions:
     - 2.2.15
     skip: false
-    retry_count: 1          # Enables retry mechanism when greater than 0 and retry number of time mentioned here
+    retry_count: 1   # Enables retry mechanism when greater than 0; number of additional attempts
-    retry_delay: 180        # Delay (in seconds) before each retry
+    retry_delay: 180 # Delay (in seconds) before each retry attempt
 ```

 !!! note